Cryptocurrency prices: Here are rates of Bitcoin, Ethereum, Polygon, Solana

 Total cryptocurrency market capitalization

-The current global crypto market cap is $807.37 billion, a 0.92% increase over the last day.
-The total crypto market volume over the last 24 hours is $27.26 billion, which marks a 27.16% increase.
-Last month, the global crypto market valuation was $834.14 billion, while the total capitalization stood at $933.3 billion three months ago.
+The current global crypto market cap is $795.53 billion.
+The total crypto market volume over the last 24 hours is $19.88 billion.
+They have remained flat over the last day.
+The global cryptocurrency market valuation was $853.75 billion last month, in comparison to $935.48 billion three months ago.